-This document defines specific policy to be followed by all Directors, Officers, staff, volunteers, and invited guests, hereby identified in the policy as "Participant", who are providing in-kind support and services to the Autism Alliance of Canada, hereby identified in the policy as "Autism Alliance of Canada".
+This policy shall be followed by all Directors, Officers, staff, volunteers, and invited guests, hereby identified in the policy as "Participant", who are providing in-kind support and services to the Autism Alliance of Canada.

 Autism Alliance of Canada will be responsible for the management and the reimbursement of all reasonable expenses for approved travel based on Autism Alliance of Canada directives and allowance outlined below using the Government of Canada Guidelines.